Dining by the sea

 Vincent’s

 A lovely little cafe overlooking Spencer Square Tennis Courts with plenty of outside seating.
 Sells excellent Coffee and homemade Cakes.
+They also do breakfast & lunch.
 While your there don’t miss the stunning sculpture of Vincent Van Gogh who used to live & teach in Spencer Square & Royal Road.
-Click here for review.

 The Bedford Inn